mmoayyed/mmoayyed.github.io/_posts/2019-04-25-cas61x-webflow-decorations.md

   "serviceId": "^https://.*",
   "name": "HTTPS and IMAPS",
   "id": 10000001,
-  "description": "This service definition authorizes all application urls that support HTTPS and IMAPS protocols.", }
+  "description": "Authorize that support HTTPS and IMAPS protocols.", }
 ```